Covid-19 Safe Operating Procedures

 Drop off and collection of children

 To minimise traffic in the nursery, parents are asked to drop off and collect their children at the main entrance and not to enter the nursery unless necessary.
-Parents waiting to drop off and collect are asked to maintain social distancing by standing at least 2 meters apart at all times and observing the floor marking at the entrance to the nursery.
+Parents waiting to drop off and collect are asked to maintain social distancing by standing at least 2 meters apart at all times and ensure to wear a face mask.

 To minimise physical interaction, only key information will be shared on handover.
 The staff member and parents should maintain 2 metres physical distancing at all times.

 Wherever possible staff and families should travel to the nursery alone, using their own transport or by foot or bicycle.
 If it is necessary to share transport, journeys should be taken with the same individuals with the minimum number of people at one time.
 If public transport is necessary, current guidance on the use of public transport must be followed.
 Face coverings are mandatory on public transport to help protect others.

 Hand washing must take place before snack and lunch.
 Meals and snacks should be served individually to children.
 We will not be serving hot lunch till restrictions have lifted therefore each child staying for lunch should bring a packed lunch (Nut Free) from home.
 All cups and plates will be washed on high in the dishwasher.